waimea-chbrennan/level-2-programming-assesment/docs/test-plan.md

 `|`
 (cursor in off board position with gold coin selected in index 0) press `ENTER`
 ### Expected Test Result
-The coin will be removed and the program will immediately proceed to exiting.
+The coin will be removed and the program will immediately proceed to congratulating winning player.

 ## Testing: Player removing normal coin (valid)